teelahti/hpstr-jekyll-theme/_posts/2016-02-02-dont-let-techies-design-game-ux.md

     <figcaption>Installing what?</figcaption>
 </figure>

-I have the most powerful Android device made to day - the Nexus 6P - and this phase still took 10 minutes.
+I have the most powerful Android device ever made - the Nexus 6P - and this phase still took 10 minutes.
 And I have no idea what the game did for all that time; maybe it calculated prime numbers or did some crowdsourced computing for public good?
 If there is this heavy computing involved, why isn't it pre-computed on the game backend?

 As a player I would like to see a maximum of one wait with clear progress bar.
 It should take max minute or two on a fast network, and have an uplifting message made for humans.
-I'm not an english native, but something along the lines of "We are loading some high quality content for you and it will take a while, but it will be awesome!".
-Alternatively no waiting at all for first time experience, and the downloads could continue in the background or when player advances in the game.
+I'm not an english native, but something along the lines of

+> We are loading some high quality content for you and it will take a while, but it will be awesome!

+Alternatively no waiting at all for first time experience, and downloads could continue in the background or when player advances in the game.

 ## Result?